martinbjeldbak/classic-martinb/README.md

 ```

 If using zsh, there might by globbing issues running `$ rake install['classic-martinb']`, running `$ rake "install[classic-martinb]"` might be required.

+## Customization
+You will want to change the text in the footer and right sidebar.
+These files, among others you may want modify, can be found in the `source/_includes/custom/` directory.

 ## License
 (The MIT License)